 It is about a 2 hour drive to the starting point of our Lost City hike and along the way we get to know each other.
 A super fit American/French couple and a couple from Bogotá, little to zero experience.
 After 1.5 hours we make a stop at the entrance of the National Park and buy some last things.
 And then it’s another half hour, via a bumby road into the mountains of the Sierra Nevada, to the village of Mamey, also known as Machete Pelao.

 As soon as we arrive, we hear cheering and clapping from travelers who have returned from the Lost City hike in Colombia and made it.
 They look sweaty and worn out.
-That promises something!
+Ai, this is exciting.
 After a nice lunch, we get ready for departure.
 We look one more time at the map.
 48 kilometers doesn’t sound that much, but when you see how many hours certain parts take, you understand that it won’t be easy.
 In exactly 4 days we will be back at this point.
-This should work, I’ve done this before.

 Mamey – Camp Adain – 4 hours

 We slowly walk out of the village.
-After a few hundred meters, we see the first sign with Lost City and and arrow on it.
-It is still almost a 1.5 day walk but it is great to see that we are on the right track.
-Today is the least beautiful route, because you walk on a road where scooters regularly race by.
+Today is the least beautiful route, because we walk on a road where scooters regularly race by.
 Also, it is quite dusty and steep at certain parts.
-In addition, the sun burns heavily on your skin because there is little shelter.
+In addition, the sun burns heavily on our skin because there is little shelter.

 As we progress along the path, the views become more and more beautiful.
-You look far out over the mountains and see the Caribbean coast in the distance.
+We look far out over the mountains and see the Caribbean coast in the distance.
 The guides stop a lot along the way to drink juice, eat fruit and rest.
-I would like it to go a little faster because sometimes you even get more tired of stopping a lot.
-But you can tell that these guides are experienced and the good thing is that everyone can walk at his own pace.
+I would like it to go a little faster because sometimes you get more tired of stopping a lot.
+But you can tell that these guides are experienced.
+The good thing is that everyone can walk at his own pace.
 After 3.5 hours we reach the first campsite: Camp Aidan.
 I can’t believe we are already there.
 That went very well.

 Moreover, you share this beautiful place only with a handful of other travelers, which allows you to take the most beautiful pictures.

-The campsite is quite luxurious for a campsite in the middle of the jungle.
+Camp Aidan is quite luxurious for a campsite in the middle of the jungle.
 There are bunk beds with real mattresses, blankets, pillows and a mosquito net.
-There are also showers (of course with cold water), there is electricity and a bar to buy drinks.
+There are also showers (of course with cold water), including electricity and a bar to buy drinks.